Skip to content

 Make-Ahead and Storage

-Make-Ahead: You can caramelize the onions and meat 2-3 hours ahead of serving.
-Simply keep them warm in a crockpot or in a pan over low heat.
-The meat is thin enough that it will stay tender.
+Make-Ahead: You can caramelize the onions and sear the meat 2 to 3 hours before assembling the sandwiches.
+Keep them warm in a crockpot or a pan over low heat.

-How to Reheat the Steak: Add the desired amount of steak and onions to a small frying pan over low heat and cook until hot.
-You can also heat in a microwave-safe bowl until hot.
+How to Reheat: Heat the desired amount of steak and onions in a small frying pan over low heat or in the microwave.
+The sauce can be warmed in a small saucepan over low heat, stirring occasionally.

 Chef Billy Parisi